 Instructions

-• BLACK BEANS: See Note 1.
+• Black Beans: See note 1.

-• TOPPINGS: Add the diced mango, jalapeño, and red onion to a small bowl.
+• Add the diced mango, jalapeño, and red onion to a small bowl.
 Drizzle with some lime juice if desired (I add 1 tablespoon) and a pinch of salt and pepper.
 Toss to combine.

-• ASSEMBLY: Divide coconut rice evenly among 4 bowls or plates.
+• Divide coconut rice evenly among 4 bowls or plates.
 Divide black beans and the mango topping evenly.
-Add any other desired toppings like additional cilantro, cotija cheese, crushed up cashews, and/or a fresh lime wedge.
-Drizzle cilantro sauce (as much or as little as you'd like) over the bowls.
+Add any other desired toppings like additional cilantro, cotija cheese, crushed cashews, and/or a fresh lime wedge.
+Drizzle cilantro sauce (as much or as little as you’d like) over the bowls.
 Enjoy!

 Recipe Notes

-Note 1: This recipe uses leftovers from these homemade black beans!
+Note 1: This recipe uses leftovers from these homemade black beans

 Vegan: This is a vegan recipe.
 Omit the optional cojita cheese as a topping.

-Nutritional information includes rice and toppings.
+Nutrition Note: Nutritional information includes rice and toppings.

-Nutrition Facts
+Nutrition

-Calories: 491kcal | Carbohydrates: 75g | Protein: 12g | Fat: 17g | Saturated Fat: 3g | Sodium: 38mg | Potassium: 748mg | Fiber: 7g | Sugar: 11g | Vitamin A: 4722IU | Vitamin C: 52mg | Calcium: 87mg | Iron: 4mg
+Serving: 1serving | Calories: 491kcal | Carbohydrates: 75g | Protein: 12g | Fat: 17g | Saturated Fat: 3g | Sodium: 38mg | Potassium: 748mg | Fiber: 7g | Sugar: 11g | Vitamin A: 4722IU | Vitamin C: 52mg | Calcium: 87mg | Iron: 4mg

 More Recipes You'll Love